Ross Boatman: Poker

 In addition to the above, Boatman has written over 20 articles on The Hendon Mob's website and also authored a poker lesson for internettexasholdem.com.
 After 3 years of sponsorship by the Prima Poker Network, he is now sponsored by Full Tilt Poker.
-As of 2009, his total live tournament winnings exceed $2,000,000.
+As of 2024, his total live tournament winnings exceed $2,000,000.

-Boatman resides in Holloway with his children Billie Joe and Rocky Joe.
-He also has a daughter Alabama Rose.

 Personal life

 His partner is photographer Sarah Jeynes.
+Boatman resides in Holloway and has three children.